-Boston has become a hub for innovation and intellectualism, a city with a rich history, vibrant culture, and exceptional higher education institutions.
+Boston has become a hub for innovation and intellectualism, a city with a rich history, varied culture, and exceptional higher education institutions.
 You will find most of the top colleges in Boston.
-From Harvard University, famously depicted in "Good Will Hunting," to MIT, known for inspiring the likes of Tony Stark (aka Iron Man) to Hult International Business School, universities in Boston are some of the most prestigious in the world.
-So, join us as we learn about the top rated colleges in Boston and uncover what are the ranking of colleges in Boston.
+From Harvard University, famously depicted in "Good Will Hunting," to MIT, known for inspiring the likes of Tony Stark (aka Iron Man), to Hult International Business School, universities in Boston are some of the most prestigious in the world.
+So, join us as we learn about the top-rated universities in Boston and uncover their rankings.

 Top 12 Universities in Boston